Syntaf/wetrockpolice/README.md

 - Display historical rain information to help climbers make informed decisions
 - Enable organizations to connect with visiting climbers

 Contibutors are welcome!
-Please visit the [issues](https://github.com/Syntaf/wetrockpolice/issues) tab for active work being done.
+Please visit the [issues](https://github.com/Syntaf/wetrockpolice/issues) tab for ideas on how to contribute.

 ## Running Locally